 Myth #1: You have to have a lot of money and own a home to adopt from foster care.

-You do not need to own a home, be a stay-at-home parent, or have exorbitant disposable income in order to adopt.
-Most adoptions from the United States foster care system are absolutely free.
-If there are minimal costs, then those costs are reimbursable in most cases.
-In addition to the low cost to adopt, you may also be eligible for post adoption resources, such as financial benefits and medical care.
+Most adoptions from the United States foster care system are inexpensive.
+In addition to the low cost to adopt, you may also be eligible for post-adoption resources, such as financial benefits, counseling, and medical care.
+The federal government currently provides certain tax credits for these adoptions, as do some employers.

 Myth #2: All children in foster care are special needs and require special education.

-Myth #3: You can not adopt a child that you know.
+Myth #3: You can’t adopt a child that you know.

-If you know the child via being a neighbor or family member, the court actually prefers you.
+If you know the child via being a neighbor or family member, the court may actually prefer you.
 They want the child to have a supportive adult that he or she may previously know.
-Foster care may actually seek you out during a “case-mining” phase.
+There are training and foster parent licensing requirements, but a relative placement or close kin placement is often preferred to provide stability for the child or children.

-Myth #4: You have to be married and be a stay-at-home parent.
+Myth #4: You have to be heterosexual, married, and be a stay-at-home parent.

 Myth #5: The birth parent or family can take the child back.